Jianningli/voxel_rearrangement/readme.md

     return np.array(data_list)
  ```

 **skull_completion.py** : for skull shape completion on downsampled skulls, patch-wise shape completion and patch-wise voxel rearrangement, the same autoencoder network is used.
-For testing, the output patches are sequentially combined as follows to form a final complete skulls (for each skull, the number of slices, i.e., Z is different).
+For testing of the two patch-based methods, the output patches are sequentially combined as follows to form a final complete skull (for each skull, the number of slices, i.e., Z is different).

 ```python
 reconstructed=np.zeros(shape=(512,512,Z))